veracode/veracode-api-py/docs/docs.md

 See the topics below for more information on how to use this library.

+`veracode-api-py` provides two ways to access each method in the library.
+The library provides individual objects for key resource types (e.g. Applications, Users, Workspaces) on which indvidual methods can be called.
+Alternately, there is a single "API object" that lists all the methods in the library.

 ## Scans, Findings, Applications and Policy

 * [XML APIs](xml.md) - work with Veracode legacy XML APIs to access report data for individual scans and to perform static scans.